-SIT Accessibility Services facilitates an accessible educational experience abroad for students with disabilities.
-Students with disabilities of all kinds-including learning, physical, mental health, short-term, or other types of disabilities-are encouraged to contact Accessibility Services as early as possible for information and support at disabilityservices@sit.edu or 802.258.3523.
+SIT Accessibility Services facilitates an accessible educational experience abroad for students with accessibility needs.
+Students with accessibility needs of all kinds-including learning, physical, mental health, short-term, or other types of needs-are encouraged to contact Accessibility Services as early as possible for information and support at accessibility@sit.edu or 802.258.3523.